tremor-rs/tremor-runtime/README.md

 #### MPS

-The rate at which data is generated can be configured in the `demo/demo.yaml` file in the `loadgen` section under the `MPS` (metrics per second) variable.
+The rate at which data is generated can be configured in the `demo/demo.yaml` file in the `loadgen` section under the `MPS` (messages/events per second) variable.
 How high this can be set depends on the system running the demo.

 ### Tremor